bbfrederick/rapidtide/INSTALL.rst

     docker pull fredericklab/rapidtide:VERSIONNUMBER

-This it will download the docker container from dockerhub.
+This will download the docker container from dockerhub.
 It's around 2GB, so it may take some time, but it caches the file locally, so you won't have to do this again unless the container updates.
 To use a particular version, replace VERSIONNUMBER with the version of the container you want.